hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_operations.md

     </thead>
     <tbody>
         <tr>
-            <td>targetType</td>
+            <td>sourceType</td>
             <td>String</td>
             <td>0..1</td>
             <td>
-                The target Resource type you would like to clear.
+                The Source Resource type you would like to clear.
 If omitted, will operate over all links.
             </td>
         </tr>
     </tbody>